major/2024website/content/faq.md

 {{< faq "Any refunds?" >}}
-Reach out to info@texaslinuxfest.org if you would like a refund for a purchased ticket
+Reach out to info@texaslinuxfest.org if you would like a refund for a purchased ticket.
+Up to 60 days from the event, we are able to offer a full cash refund.
+From 59 days to 3 days out, we can transfer your ticket to another attendee.
+72 hours or less from the event, no refunds or cancelations are possible.
 {{</ faq >}}

 {{< faq "Covid 2020 Cancellation Ticket Redemption" >}}